epam/edp-install/docs/user-guide/dockerfile-stages.md

-# Use Dockerfile linters for Code Review
+# Use Dockerfile Linters for Code Review

 This section contains the description of **dockerbuild-verify**, **dockerfile-lint** stages which one can use in Code-Review pipeline.